maria-silvia/chat-on-rails/README.md

 > Create routes like `/rooms/:room_id/messages` and its children /new, /:id, /:id/edit.
 > Run `rails routes`to check all existing routes now.
-> This declaration automatically routes to a MessagesController
+> This declaration automatically routes to a MessagesController, not created yet

 ### Create the MessagesController
 - just new and create methods